11. Matrices and Other Arraysļ

 )

-This allows for constructing new objects of class categorical
+This allows for constructing new objects of the class categorical

 based on an object like x